markdicksonjr/config/README.md

 # Config

 Simple configuration module.
 By default, will load a configuration from a file (optional, but must be JSON if provided), env vars, then flags.
-A flag will be exposed for your app "-configFile" which lets the app declare where to find a config file.
+A special flag will be exposed for your app "-configFile" which lets the app declare where to find a config file.

 ## Usage

-First, create a struct that is a composition of config.BaseConfiguration:
+First, create a struct that is a composition of config.BaseConfiguration, along with your other configuration attributes:

 ```go
 type ExampleConfig struct {